Concordium/concordium-base/rust-bins/docs/id-client.md

 This file contains **private** information, namely the value `idCredSecret`.

-The data can be generated deterministacally from a hd-wallet if the flags `--hd-wallet` and `identity-index` are provided.
+The data can be generated deterministically from a hd-wallet if the flags `--hd-wallet` and `identity-index` are provided.
 For example, using the hd-wallet above, the command
 ```console
 $ ./client create-chi --out bob-chi.json --hd-wallet hd-wallet.json --identity-index 0
 Wrote CHI to file.